plone/archetypes.schemaextender/archetypes/schemaextender/README.txt

     >>> 'schemaextender_test_highlighted' in schema
     True

-By registering the adapter, we have extended the original schema.
+By registering a named adapter, we have extended the original schema.
 Let's also ensure that we got the order right:

     >>> # XXX Test